Published August 2023

 The Co-operative Bank has published this information at the request of the Competition and Markets Authority so you can compare the quality of service from business current account providers.
 In providing this information, we are not giving you any advice or making any recommendation to you and we can only give you information about our own products and services.

 *SME customers with business current accounts were asked how likely they would be to recommend their provider, their provider's online and mobile banking services, services in branches and business centres, SME overdraft and loan services and relationship/account management services to other SMEs.

 The results show the proportion of customers of each provider, among those who took part in the survey, who said they were 'extremely likely' or 'very likely' to recommend each service.

-Participating providers: Allied Irish Bank (GB), Bank of Scotland, Barclays, Clydesdale Bank**, Handelsbanken, HSBC UK, Lloyds Bank, Metro Bank, NatWest, Royal Bank of Scotland, Santander, Starling Bank, The Co-operative Bank, TSB, Virgin Money and Yorkshire Bank**.
+Participating providers: Bank of Scotland, Barclays, Handelsbanken, HSBC UK, Lloyds Bank, Monzo, Metro Bank, NatWest, Royal Bank of Scotland, Santander, Starling Bank, Tide, The Co-operative Bank, TSB and Virgin Money.